PenguinClass/penguinclass.org/_events/2021-05-01-tayc-spring-invitational.md

 ---
 layout: event
-title: 2021 TAYC Spring Invitational
+title: "2021 TAYC Spring Invitational"
 name: 2021-tayc-spring-invitational
-date: 2021-05-01 00:00:00
+date: "2021-05-01 00:00:00"
-venue: Tred Avon Yacht Club
+venue: "Tred Avon Yacht Club"
-location: Oxford, Maryland, U.S.A.
+location: "Oxford, Maryland, U.S.A."
 links:
-  Notice of Race: /archive/legacy-website/2021SpringInvitationalNOR.pdf
+  Notice of Race: "/archive/legacy-website/2021SpringInvitationalNOR.pdf"
   Results:
 ---
 The 2021 TAYC Spring Invitational was scheduled to be held at Tred Avon Yacht Club on May 1, 2021.